Hardikx10/Task-Management-App/README.md

    yarn dev
    ```

-   Your app will be available at `http://localhost:3000`.
+   Your frontend will be available at `http://localhost:3000`.

 5. Backend setup:

    If you are using the provided Express backend, make sure to set up your server repository.
 Install the necessary dependencies, and provide the MongoDB connection string and JWT secret.

+   Your backend will be available at `http://localhost:5000`.

 ## Project Structure